alnitak/flutter_soloud/WEB_NOTES.md

 ## Notes

-To acquire audio data is (was?) experimental, the following methods are now deprecated and this functionality is now in the `AudioData` class.
+Acquiring audio data is (was?) experimental, the following methods are now deprecated and this functionality is now in the `AudioData` class.
 - `@experimental SoLoud.getAudioTexture2D()`
 - `@experimental SoLoudCapture.getCaptureAudioTexture2D()`

 It is not possible to read a local audio file directly on the web.
 For this reason, `loadMem()` has been added, which requires the `Uint8List` byte buffer of the audio file.

 In addition to the `getAudioTexture2D`, with `AudioData` class is now possible to acquire audio as `linear`, which represents the FFT+wave vector, or just the `wave` data vector for better performance.
 With this class, it is also possible to choose to acquire data from the player or from the microphone.

+**`loadUrl()`** may produre the following error when the app is run on a remote server:
+>> Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at https://www.learningcontainer.com/wp-content/uploads/2020/02/Kalimba.mp3.
+(Reason: CORS header ‘Access-Control-Allow-Origin’ missing).
+Status code: 200.

+This is due for the default beavior of http servers which don't allow to make requests outside their domain.
+Refer [here](https://enable-cors.org/server.html) to learn how to enable your server to handle this situation.
+Instead, if you run the app locally, you could run the app with something like the following command:
+`flutter run -d chrome --web-renderer canvaskit --web-browser-flag '--disable-web-security' -t lib/main.dart --release`